Celine Song: Career

-2014-2018: Playwriting
+2014–2018: Playwriting

 Song's early career was largely dedicated to further developing her playwriting skills.
-From 2014-2015 she was part of the Ars Nova's Play Group, and in 2014 and 2016 was a Great Plains Theatre Conference Playwright.
-She was also part of the Public Theater's Emerging Writers Group from 2016-2017, and held a writing fellowship with Playwrights Realm during the 2017-2018 season.
+From 2014 to 2015, she was part of the Ars Nova's Play Group, and in 2014 and 2016 was a Great Plains Theatre Conference Playwright.
+She was also part of the Public Theater's Emerging Writers Group from 2016 to 2017, and held a writing fellowship with Playwrights Realm during the 2017-2018 season.

 2019–2020: Off-Broadway works

 Song's play Endlings premiered in 2019 at the American Repertory Theater.
 The show's off-Broadway run opened in March 2020 at New York Theatre Workshop, but was cut short due to the COVID-19 pandemic.
 The show tells the story of three older Korean women haenyeos and a Korean-Canadian writer living in New York.
 In a mixed review, Alexandra Schwartz of The New Yorker called Endlings "two works spliced roughly together: a traditional play that seeks to depict people's lives, and a metafictional examination of the playwright's own motivations, which flirts with honesty before traipsing down a solipsistic path of no return."
 The play was chosen for the 2018 O'Neill Playwrights Conference and was a finalist for the 2020 Susan Smith Blackburn Prize.
 Endlings was also incorporated on the 2017 Kilroy's List.

 In November 2020, Song directed a live production of Chekhov's The Seagull using The Sims 4 on Twitch for New York Theatre Workshop, called The Seagull on The Sims 4.
 In a review for Vulture, Helen Shaw praised the play: "I think Song's game-play/play-game managed the trick by capturing the experience not of going to a show but of working on one.
 At her urging, viewers brought the quality of attention that comes with collaboration, and that felt like a churning motor under everything, trying to propel the show into being."

 Song's other plays include Tom and Eliza, which was named a semifinalist for the American Playwriting Foundation's 2016 Relentless Award, Family, and The Feast.
 According to her biography on The Playwright's Realm, "she has been awarded residences, fellowships, and commissions from MTC/Sloan, Sundance, the Millay Colony for the Arts, the MacDowell Colony, Yaddo, and the Edward F. Albee Foundation."